-The new layer is listed in the Contents pane above the Hurricane Evacuation Routes layer you added in the previous lesson.
+The new layer is listed in the Contents pane above the TxDOT Evacuation Routes layer you added in the previous lesson.

 Layers are drawn on the map in the same order they appear in the Contents pane.
-In your map, the evacuation routes are partially covered by the census tracts because the Houston Demographics by Census Tracts layer is above the Hurricane Evacuation Routes layer in the Contents pane (you can still see the routes somewhat because the census tracts layer is transparent).
+In your map, the evacuation routes are partially covered by the census tracts because the Houston Census Tracts Demographics layer is above the TxDOT Evacuation Routes layer in the Contents pane (you can still see the routes somewhat because the census tracts layer is transparent).
 To better see the routes, you'll reorder the layers.

-- In the Contents pane, point to the Hurricane Evacuation Routes layer, click the More Options button, and choose Move up.
+- In the Contents pane, point to the TxDOT Evacuation Routes layer, click the More Options button, and choose Move up.

 You can also reorder layers in the Contents pane by dragging them.